Better Call Saul season 6: Development

 In January 2020, AMC renewed Better Call Saul for a sixth and final season.
 Showrunner Peter Gould and AMC representatives confirmed it would consist of 13 episodes, higher than the usual 10.
 This brought the series' total episode count to 63, one more than its predecessor Breaking Bad.
 Gould stated, "From the beginning when we started this, I think all our hopes and dreams were to be able to tell the whole story ... and make it to be a complete story from beginning to end ...
 We're going to try like hell to stick the landing of these 63 episodes."
 Giancarlo Esposito had previously speculated in April 2019 that the series would end with a sixth season because it was the "comfortable way" to do so, similar to how Breaking Bad's fifth and final season was split into two halves, giving the feeling that the latter half was the sixth season.
 Gould said he initially doubted how he could do 13 episodes because the 10-episode count of previous seasons proved physically exhausting for him, but executive producer and writer Thomas Schnauz convinced him to go for 13, saying, "You'll know it's the last 13 so you'll see the barn in the distance.
 You'll be like the horse that gallops down the last bit."

 Writing

 In February 2020, Gould suggested the sixth season would explore Saul Goodman's flashforwards as Gene Takavic to a greater extent than previous seasons.
-By April 2020, scripting for the season had already begun.
-Gould did not want the season to be anticlimactic, so, to deliver a satisfactory conclusion to Better Call Saul, he brought co-creator Vince Gilligan, who also created Breaking Bad, back to the writer's room "for a good chunk of the season".
-Gilligan had not been involved in the writers' room since early in season three.
-By December 2020, scripting was still not complete, with Gould saying the writers having to communicate through Zoom, rather than in person, was like "trying to dance in quick sand".

 Gould later said the season would explore if there was any way for Saul to earn redemption after his criminal activities throughout the series.
 During filming of the season, series star Bob Odenkirk said that Gould told him that "when Better Call Saul is done it will shed new light ... you will see Breaking Bad and the story of Breaking Bad in a different way", comparing to its final season where Gilligan had "start[ed] knocking things down and start[ed] lighting fires and burning everything down".